ArduPilot/ardupilot_gazebo/README.md

 sudo cp -a /usr/lib/x86_64-linux-gnu/gazebo-7.0/plugins/ /usr/lib/x86_64-linux-gnu/gazebo-7/
 ````

 path mismatch is confirmed as ROS's glitch.
-It'll be fixed.
+It will be fixed.

 ### Future(not activated yet)
 To use Gazebo gps, you must offset the heading of +90° as gazebo gps is NWU and ardupilot is NED